evkx/evkx.github.io/content/models/mercedes/g/g_580_eq/_index.md

  In addition, you can equip this model with an AMG line exterior package.
 This package gives a more sporty design with a sporty diffusor and a new twin blade grill.

+Additionally, you can choose between 4 wheels with sizes from 18 to 20 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).

 You can choose between two types of roofs on this model.
-The standard is just a regular roof. exterior.roof.optional.panoramic.OnlyFrontOpen.ManualCurtain
+The standard is just a regular roof.
+As an option, you can order this model with a sunroof.
+The glass extends over only the front row, and occupants can open it.
+This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+It has manual curtain that occupants can use to protect against the sun.

 {{< sitefiguresized thumb="models/mercedes/g/g_580_eq/exterior_1_st.jpg" title="Mercedes-EQ G 580 EQ" width="3000" height="2000"  >}}